15 dogs with beards that will brighten your day

 3. Miniature Schnauzer

-These salt and pepper coloured pooches have distinct eyebrows to match their brilliant beards, giving them the ultimate ‘old man’ look that Miniature Schnauzer owners instantly fall in love with.
+These salt-and-pepper coloured pooches have distinct eyebrows to match their brilliant beards, giving them the ultimate ‘old man’ look that Miniature Schnauzer owners instantly fall in love with.

-Notoriously vocal, it’s important that they receive the correct training and enough exercise to help control their barks.
 Miniature Schnauzers don’t have an intensive grooming regime as their wiry topcoat doesn’t shed very often.
 Their eyebrows and beard may need frequent trimming to stop it from getting too unruly.

-4. Bearded Collie
+4. Bearded collie

-Nicknamed ‘Beardie’, the Bearded Collie’s beard can often blend in with the rest of the fur on its face.
+Nicknamed ‘Beardie’, the bearded collie’s beard can often blend in with the rest of the fur on its face.
 Known for being exceptionally friendly with both people and other four-legged beauties, this breed can sometimes have a stubborn streak too.

-Paired with their intense grooming regime, owners will need to have lots of time and patience in order to get the best out of them, all whilst making sure they look their best, too!
+Paired with their intense grooming regime, owners will need to have lots of time and patience in order to get the best out of them, all while making sure they look their best, too!

 5. Lhasa Apso